 In short, product analytics provides an automated method to analyze users and provide them with a better customer experience.
 Product analytics simplifies the tracking of users right from the time they take an interest in your brand till they buy your products.

 Why do companies use product analytics?

 Ecommerce companies need to know how their users and customers are engaging with their retail products or services.
-Product analytics enables them to track the digital footprint of their users with their products to view and collect information of what they like (or dislike) along with the product line that they engage with or return.
+Product analytics enables them to track the digital footprint of their users with their products to view and collect information on what they like (or dislike) along with the product line that they engage with or return.

-Product analytics converts unstructured business data into valuable insights by integrating a variety of data sources into a single and organized window for decision makers.
+Product analytics converts unstructured business data into valuable insights by integrating a variety of data sources into a single and organized window for decision-makers.

 Why Product Analytics is so important to companies